Sonora, Texas: Local government

 The city government of Sonora uses the aldermanic form of government.
 It is led by an elected mayor and four other council members.

 As of February 24, 2016 the mayor of Sonora was Wanda Shurley and the four council members were Doug Chandler, Todd Munn, Jeremy Dawson, and Terri Johnson.

 The Sonora police department is headed by Chief Matthew Routh.

 Education

 The City of Sonora is served by the Sonora Independent School District.
 Sonora exhibits a proud tradition of both academic and athletic success in its long history.
 The Sonora High School Broncos have won the most football state championships in their division (2A) with five, the most recent having been won in 2000 against the Blanco Panthers.

 The latest championship team was coached by Jason Herring.
 2000 was the first of two State Championships for him, his second coming in 2011 (beating the Broncos on the way there) with the Refugio Bobcats.

+Sutton County is in the service area of Howard County Junior College District.